Broadband interferometry-based searches for photon-axion conversion in vacuum: Appendixes

-The photon-to-axion conversion probability assuming the application of an external magnetic field is proportional to the square of the interaction term, $(\mathbf{E}\cdot\mathbf{B})^2$.
+After the interferometer is locked, the axion-induced signal is recovered by demodulating the dark port 2 output at twice the polarization-modulation frequency $2\omega_{\rm sig}$, driven via the EOM-PC.
+Note in this case that the photon-to-axion conversion probability, assuming the application of an external magnetic field, is proportional to the square of the interaction term, $(\mathbf{E}\cdot\mathbf{B_\text{ext}})^2$.
 If the electric field is modulated along the direction of the magnetic field through the EOM-PC, the dot product can be written as